Matomo

 Return of Premium

-The return of premium rider provides for the insurance company to return all premiums paid to the company if the insured outlives the policy term.
-Since the premium being returned has already been taxed, the insured will receive this lump sum payment tax-free.
-One of the best companies for Return of Premium term is Assurity Life.
+This rider provides for the insurance company to return all premiums paid if the insured outlives the policy term.
+Since the returned premium has already been taxed, the insured will receive this lump sum payment tax-free.

 Conversion Rider

-The conversion rider is another benefit that many companies include in the policy’s core coverage.
-The conversion rider allows the policyholder to convert their term policy to a permanent policy and receive the same rate class as the term policy without having to prove insurability or undergo a medical exam.
-Many companies will also include a premium credit towards the new policy.
+This rider allows the policyholder to convert their term policy to a permanent policy and retain the same rate class without new medical underwriting.
+Many companies also include a premium credit towards the new policy.

 Final Thoughts on a $250k Whole Life or Term Life Insurance Policy

 The easiest way to start your $250k life insurance policy is to use the life insurance calculator on the side of this page.
-You will have a better understanding on price and the companies that are available for you to purchase from.
-We can also help guide you when you call us at 1-800-712-8519.
+It will give you a better understanding of pricing and the companies available to you.
+You can also call us at 1-800-712-8519 for personalized guidance.

 Frequently Asked Questions about $250k Life Insurance Policies